Claudia Webbe Sends Abusive Messages to Critics Before Blocking Them

 Claudia Webbe went on a Twitter rampage last night, privately messaging at least four twitter users to call them “racist”, “sexist” “idiots” before blocking them.
 Hardly behaviour you’d expect from a sitting MP…

-It is now standard for anyone on the left criticised for anything to claim victimhood, or attribute malevolent motivations, whenever criticised in any way.
+It is now standard for anyone on the left when criticised for anything, to claim victimhood, or attribute malevolent motivations, whenever criticised in any way.
 Webbe’s online hissy fit follows her toe-curling humiliating exchange with Foreign Secretary Dominic Raab at the Foreign Affairs Committee, which is being heavily criticised online.
-Webbe – who has already been accused of harassment – has issues…
+Webbe has issues…